How to succeed with your retail strategy

 A store is profitable, the store is good.
 A store runs at a loss, it’s bad.
 For many brands, stores are still measured solely on profitability where sales are compared with cost per square meter.
-Of course, there are exceptions that confirm the rule where companies have realized that it is a misleading yardstick, but to prove a point, we generalize a bit.
+Of course, some exceptions confirm the rule where companies have realized that it is a misleading yardstick, but to prove a point, we generalize a bit.

-Although it should be quite simple, we have a tendency to make things more complex than they need to be.
+Although it should be quite simple, we tend to make things more complex than they need to be.
 We do it to justify ourselves.
 It shall seem more advanced than it is, as we think we are not needed otherwise.
 An anxiety that affects profitability.

 Here are three concrete tips that brands need to work with to succeed with their retail strategy and to drive traffic and sales in your store.